 Schwäbischer Zwiebelkuchen (Rahmkuchen) – An onion pie made with a yeast dough base, topped with onions, eggs, cream and bacon.
-It is most commonly eaten in the fall and is a typical accompaniment to Federweisser, a young wine that has just begun to ferment.
+It is most commonly eaten in the fall and is a typical accompaniment to Federweisse, a young wine that has just begun to ferment.

 Flädle – Pancakes (flatbread), cut into strips.

 Flädlesuppe – soup made with broth and strips of pancake (flatbread).